Being with Horses

 Why horses ?

-Horses are naturally intuitive animals with a keen ability to read emotions.
+Horses are naturally intuitive animals with a remarkable ability to read emotions.

 Julie Smith